 “We were at the Horseshoe Bar on Avenue B.”

-A family of Pakistani might have taken over the newsstand, but the recipe was as old as the neighborhood.
+A family of Pakistani might have taken over the newsstand, but they honored the ancient recipe of chocolate syrup and seltzer water.

 “Same as ever.”